belangeo/cecilia5/doc-en/source/src/configuration/menubar.rst

     #. **Synthesis**: Additive synthesis and particle generators.
     #. **Time**: Granulation based time-stretching and delay related modules.

-- **Open Recent**: Opens a Cecilia5 file which has been recently modified and saved by the user.
+- **Open Recent**: Opens a Cecilia file which has been recently modified and saved by the user.
 - **Save** and **Save as**: Saves the module on which the user is currently working.
 The saved file is plain text file with the ".c5" extension.
 - **Open Module as Text**: Opens a text file that contains the source code of the module, for more information on it or if the user wishes to modify it.
 If no text editor has been selected in the Preferences yet, a dialog window will appear to let the user choose one.